 - Higher office management costs (cleaning, printer ink, office supplies and so on)

 - Faster wear and tear of office equipment

 - Potential NDA issues if the space isn’t properly divided

 - Setup costs (dividing the space with fake walls)

 - Management Software costs (resource management, reception desk software, meeting room management and so on)

 We have painted a picture grimmer than we should have.
-Sharing an office offers many advantages over owning your space 100% - all costs are shared, your employees get to meet and mingle with new people and, best of all, you're exposed to more business referrals - especially if you're sharing your space with a business partner.
+Sharing an office offers many advantages over owning your space 100% - all costs are shared, your employees get to meet and mingle with new people, forming a coworking community, and, best of all, you’re exposed to more business referrals - especially if you’re sharing your space with a business partner.

 In either case, putting together an Office Sharing Agreement will save you a lot of trouble in the future.
 More on how to craft the perfect agreement (at least in the negotiation phase) in an upcoming article about Decision Architecture.

 There have been so many articles, essays and books on the “future of work” that the topic has become a buzzword - there’s definitely interest in it, judging by Google Trends Data.
 Shared offices are the present trend and, in an increasingly more unpredictable economy, they are here to stay.
 An offshoot of this is the co-working space, an office area built specifically for SMEs/ SMBs looking to share their base of operations with other like-minded companies.